frontendweekly/virga/src/posts/2020-05-03-setting-up-webmentions-on-eleventy.md

 I have rediscovered the power of Eleventy when I look at the starter template by Max Böck.

-I can use JavaScript at `src/_data` to fetch data, and the object it obtains will be available to all templates.
-I somehow believed that data in `src/_date` have to be JSON, but it just needs to return object.
+I can use JavaScript at `src/_data` to fetch data, and the object will be available to all templates.
+I somehow believed that data in `src/_date` have to be JSON, but they just need to return object.

-Max Böck has utilized this to fetch webmentions data from Webmention.io API.
 His [example code is here](https://github.com/maxboeck/eleventy-webmentions/blob/master/_data/webmentions.js).

 My favorite bit from his code is here: